Water conservation

 The growth in population, dwellings and infrastructure will increase:

-stormwater runoff flowing off roads and buildings and into our creeks
+- stormwater runoff flowing off roads and buildings and into our creeks

-the need for water sensitive urban design (WSUD) assets that reduce flooding and also pollutant loads to Blacktown City’s waterways
+- the need for water sensitive urban design (WSUD) assets that reduce flooding and also pollutant loads to Blacktown City’s waterways

-demand for high quality public open space
+- demand for high quality public open space

-local temperatures through the urban heat island effect.
+- local temperatures through the urban heat island effect.

 How can you be more water efficient?

 Being careful with how much water we use helps makes sure there's enough for everybody.
-Follow Sydney Water’s Water Wise Rules and tips on everyday common sense things you can do around your home and garden to use water efficiently.
+Follow Sydney Water’s Water Wise Guidelines and tips on everyday common sense things you can do around your home and garden to use water efficiently.